Zenyatta: Breeders' Cup Classic

-The win set up a spirited debate over who should be Horse of the Year: Zenyatta or the equally brilliant three-year-old filly Rachel Alexandra.
+The win set up a spirited debate over who should be Horse of the Year: Zenyatta or the three-year-old filly Rachel Alexandra.
 Both were undefeated that year.
 Zenyatta had won the Breeders' Cup Classic while beating the strongest field of older males that year.
 However, Rachel Alexandra won the Kentucky Oaks, the filly equivalent of the Kentucky Derby, and then beat males in the Preakness Stakes, becoming the first filly to win that race since 1924.
 She also won the Haskell Invitational and the Woodward Stakes.
 As a result, Rachel Alexandra won the balloting by 130 votes to Zenyatta's 99.

 On December 22, Zenyatta was runner-up to tennis player Serena Williams for 2009 Associated Press Female Athlete of the Year.
-The Oak Tree racing association announced that they would rename the Lady's Secret stake in her honor.
+The Oak Tree racing association announced that they would rename the Lady's Secret Stake in her honor.

 On December 26, opening day of the 75th year of the Santa Anita meet, Zenyatta jogged around the grandstand in what was then thought to be the final racetrack appearance of her career.